Adam Starchild: 1980s

-In 1980, Starchild was linked by the St. Petersburg Times to Richard Kelly's involvement in the Abscam scandal through Starchild's relationship with Kelly's aide J.P.
+In 1980, Starchild was linked by the St. Petersburg Times to Richard Kelly's involvement in the Abscam scandal through Starchild's relationship with Kelly's aide, J.P.
 Maher III.
-According to Kelly, it was Maher who asked Starchild to handle a campaign mailing list through his firm Minerva Consulting Group Inc.
+According to Kelly, it was Maher who asked Starchild to handle a campaign mailing list through his firm, Minerva Consulting Group Inc.

 In 1986, he was convicted of mail fraud, beginning his sentence on 25 September 1986.
 He was additionally convicted of tax fraud in 1989.
-While incarcerated at the Federal Correctional Institution, Ashland, Starchild won third prize in the essay section of the Prison Writing Awards 1990-1991 for his essay, Rape as Punishment.
-He also had an article published in the Journal of Psychohistory in 1990, titled "Rape of youth in prisons and juvenile facilities" in which he compared and contrasted prison rape in the United States, Britain, Latin America, South Africa, and Turkey, finding that the phenomenon often exhibited cultural differences by region and country.
+While incarcerated at the Federal Correctional Institution, Ashland, Starchild won third prize in the essay section of the Prison Writing Awards 1990–1991 for his essay, Rape as Punishment.
+He also had an article published in the Journal of Psychohistory in 1990, titled "Rape of youth in prisons and juvenile facilities", in which he compared and contrasted prison rape in the United States, Britain, Latin America, South Africa, and Turkey, finding that the phenomenon often exhibited cultural differences by region and country.

 1990s

-In 1992, after his release from prison, Starchild appealed his parole conditions that he must live and work in the United States for approximately five years on the grounds, among other things, that as a citizen of the Dominican Republic, he should have been allowed to return to his own country after the completion of his sentence.
+In 1992, after his release from prison, Starchild appealed his parole conditions that he must live and work in the United States for approximately five years on the grounds, among others, that as a citizen of the Dominican Republic, he should have been allowed to return to his own country after the completion of his sentence.
 The Court of Appeals for the Eighth Circuit ruled in October 1992 that they did not have jurisdiction in the matter.
 It is unclear when Starchild became a citizen of the Dominican Republic or whether he ever gave up his American citizenship.